fishes text index | photo index

 Family Gobiidae

 Features: Tiny, about 1.5cm long.
-Rather fat and short and stout, with black and yellowish bands along its body, it does indeed resemble a bumble bee!
+With black and yellowish bands along its body, it does indeed resemble a bumble bee.
 There is often a black heart-shaped blotch on the head just behind the eyes!

 What does it eat?
-It feeds on zooplankton.
+It feeds on tiny animals (zooplankton).

 Admiralty Park, Aug 11